ChristeenaJestin/useless_project_temp/README.md

 # AstroFS: Astrological File Interceptor 🎯

 ## Basic Details
-### Team Name: AstroFS
+### Team Name: CodeCrafters

 ### Team Members
 - Team Lead: Christeena Jestin - School Of Engineering, CUSAT
-- Member 2: Angelina Mary Geo - School Of Engineering, CUSAT
+- Member 2: Angelina Mary George - School Of Engineering, CUSAT

 ### Project Description
 AstroFS is a satirical Windows PC file manager that intercepts every mundane file action (opening or inspecting files) and subjects it to celestial interrogation.
 Before your operating system lets you view a file, you must submit an astrological petition guessing the file's exact birth date, birth time, byte mass, and psychic confidence.
 The celestial fate engine then arbitrates your fate with pure 50/50 cosmic chance—granting instant divine access if lucky, or cursing you with doom.
 If doomed, you must opt for absurd cosmic loop-hole rituals (relocating/renaming the file, transmuting through a ZIP void, or transferring the curse to an unsuspecting coworker) to cleanse its karma and unlock the file.